nastyok/nastyok/README.md

 Quick facts:

-🎮 Gamer at heart, aiming to turn passion into profession.
+🎮 Gamer at heart, aiming to turn passion into profession

 ⚔️ DMC/Vergil fanatic.
 Motivation level: SSS 😏

 💧 Team Hydration.
 Tea/Coffee?
-Never heard of them. 💦
+Never heard of them 💦

 📺 Anime convert.
 From skeptic to fan — thanks, friends! 🙏 (I owe you one 😄)